npandeypersonal/CourierService/README.md

 an offer code (if applicable).
 2. Calculate the estimated delivery time for every package by maximizing no. of packages in every shipment

+# Libraries
 This project using some libraries as follow
  AndroidX, MVVM, Coroutines, Hilt, Room, View Binding, Junit, Mockito, LiveData,Repository pattern etc..
+# Design Pattern:
-List of some pattern use in this.
+List of some design pattern use in this.
   Builder patter, Factory pattern, Singleton, Repository, Proxy etc..

 # Project Flow